 Panna: discernment, wisdom.

 1. Samma dithi: Correct understanding of the four noble truths.
-The correct view is true understanding of the four noble truths.
+The correct view is a true understanding of the four noble truths.

 2. Samma sankappa: Right thought; Following the right path in life.
-The correct aspiration is the true desire to free oneself from attachment, ignorance and hatred.
+The correct aspiration is the true desire to free oneself from attachment, ignorance, and hatred.
 These two are known as Prajna or Wisdom.
 Sila: virtue, morality:

 4. Samma kammanta Right conduct or right action means to refrain from doing evil behaviors like killing, stealing and having carefree sex.
 These are called the five precepts.